jeanslack/Videomass/known_problems.md

 if you are using an older version of the ffMPEG (eg Version 3.1.5) and should be disabled when using this encoder.

-- Standalone installers for Linux (AppImage only), Windows (exe) and MacOS (app) may have some functional limitations:
+- Standalone installers for Linux (AppImage), Windows (exe) and MacOS (app) may have some functional limitations:
    * 1) the button for previewing streaming content (Youtube, Facebook, etc) may not work.